 - Abandoned Cart Recovery

 Abandoned Cart Recovery is one of the most crucial features that help you restore the orders that your customers have ignored.
-By checkout and recovering abandoned carts, you can encourage your clients to complete their purchase as well as find out the reasons why they decided not to buy the products.
+By checkout and recovering abandoned carts, you can encourage your clients to complete their purchases and find out why they decided not to buy the products.
 Hence, you are easily able to the perfect ways to address this problem and increase your sales.

 This feature is included in Shopify but doesn’t appear in WooCommerce.
-So, it’s difficult for you to follow up the abandoned orders when you choose WooCommerce.
+So, it’s difficult for you to follow up on abandoned orders when you choose WooCommerce.

 - Multichannel selling (social media integrations)

 In recent years, social networks have become more and more popular.
 Therefore, it’s a good idea for you to promote your products and brand on the platforms.
 Both WooCommerce and Shopify are integrated with the channels, such as Facebook, Instagram, eBay, and Amazon.
 However, if you use WooCommerce, you have to pay $79 to install them except for Facebook.
 Meanwhile, Shopify supports you to install them without any cost.

 Shopify comes with Segun, Constant Contact, and a lot of email campaigns to help you send email marketing for your customers.
 That is one of the most effective methods to approach potential clients to motivate them to find out and purchase your products.

 In contrast, WooCommerce assists you to develop your email strategies via plugin integration, such as Mailchimp.
 Therefore, you are able to track sales, generate targeted e-commerce automation, send abandoned cart emails, and more without any trouble.

 Payment methods play a crucial role in supporting your customers to make a payment when they purchase online.
 Both WooCommerce and Shopify also provide you numerous payment gateway options, such as Stripe, PayPal, Apple Pay, and more.